JadaDev/LUAFanctions/README.md

-# LUAFanctions
+# Get Item Icon Function in LUA

-This is just to test adding GetItemLink Function Credits : Rochet2
+This is just to test adding GetItemIcon Function Credits : Rochet2